This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How do I store leftover double chocolate chip cookies?
+How should I store leftover double chocolate chip cookies?

 Can I freeze double chocolate chip cookies?